Hurricane Ian heads for Carolinas after pounding Florida

 With all of South Carolina’s coast under a hurricane warning, a steady stream of vehicles left Charleston on Thursday, many likely heeding officials’ warnings to seek higher ground.
 Storefronts were sandbagged to ward off high water levels in an area prone to inundation.

-The hurricane warning stretched from the Savannah River to Cape Fear, with flooding rains likely across the Carolinas and southwestern Virginia, the center said.

-An earlier forecast predicted a storm surge of 5 feet (1.5 meters) into coastal areas of Georgia and the Carolinas.
-Rainfall of up to 8 inches (20 centimeters) threatened flooding from South Carolina to Virginia.
+The hurricane warning stretched from the Savannah River to Cape Fear, with flooding likely across the Carolinas and southwestern Virginia, the center said.
+The forecast predicted a storm surge of up to 7 feet (2.1 meters) into coastal areas of the Carolinas, and rainfall of up to 8 inches (20 centimeters).

 In Florida, rescue crews piloted boats and waded through riverine streets Thursday to save thousands of Floridians trapped amid flooded homes and buildings shattered by Hurricane Ian.